johnptmcdonald/grace-shopper-work-together/git-workflow-script.md

 - public

-- Initialize this repository with a README
+- Initialize this repository withOUT a README

 3. **Clone project repository to local machine and set up Boilermaker**